 "I don't like titles," Levi replied, giving her his poker face.

 "So...then?"
 Hanji wondered aloud.
 She smiled in realization, causing him to avert his face and walk away.
 "Interpret it as you will Shitty Glasses."
-He left her room towards the hospital exit with a slight smile on his face, taking in how much brighter the
+He left her room towards the hospital exit with a slight smile on his face, taking in how much brighter the world now seemed.

 And that’s it for the Prologue!
 I actually wrote this after the other Chapters.
 I wanted to include more of an introductory insight into Levi’s and Hanji’s early relationship with each other and I figured a good time to do this would have been after Levi lost his two friends.
 He would have been at a vulnerable state and I can only imagine Hanji being there to help him heal, along with realizing he found another friend in her.
 Hope you liked it!
 The main story now begins in the next Chapter, which takes place years after the Prologue.